Explore Mount Ruapehu on foot during summer (December to April, weather dependent)

 Distance: 2.7km

-Track starts: From the top of the Sky Waka gondola
+Track start: Top of the Sky Waka gondola

-Follow the trail markers west on a journey that winds its way downhill through open terrain with views of Mt Tongariro, Mt Ngauruhoe, and Mt Taranaki.
-The walk concludes at the Sky Waka Gondola base area.
+Heading west from the Sky Waka, this trail winds downhill through open alpine terrain with views of Mt Tongariro, Mt Ngauruhoe, and Mt Taranaki, on clear days.
+The walk finishes at the Sky Waka base area.

 Yankee Trail